Project VR-190

 VR-190 (ВР-190; Vysotnaya Raketa, literally, high-altitude rocket) was the USSR's first rocket project designed to launch a human into suborbital space flight on a ballistic trajectory.
 The project ran in the 1940s and 1950s and, according to official sources, did not achieve its set goals.
 However, conspiracy theories surrounding the project claim that although crewed flights officially failed, cosmonauts were successfully sent into space in the 1950s.

 History

 Origins

 On 13 May 1946, according to a secret decree by the Soviet Government, large-scale rocket research was established in the USSR.
-The official establishment of the rocket industry was preceded by a working group run by Mikhail Tikhonravov and Nikolai Chernyshov at the NII-4 in the Academy of Artillery Science.
+The official establishment of the rocket industry was preceded by a working group run by Mikhail Tikhonravov and Nikolai Chernyshev at the NII-4 in the Academy of Artillery Science.
 In the autumn of 1945, the group ran its own stratospheric rocket programme, which culminated in the development of the VR-190, a rocket system for vertical flight for two pilots up to an altitude of 200 km based on captured German V-2 (A-4) rockets.

 In February 1946, the project was presented to the Secretary of the USSR Academy of Sciences, N. G. Bruevich, and then to the Academy's president Sergey Vavilov in March.
 Positively received, the project was introduced to the Minister of the aviation industry, Mikhail Khrunichev, in June.